VolkanSah/Interaction-Debug-Logger/README.md

 - **Customizable Refresh Interval:** Set the refresh interval to control how frequently the logs are updated.
 - **Clear Log Button:** Instantly clear the logs from the console and start fresh.
 - **Filtered Logging:** Automatically exclude unnecessary logs, such as AJAX requests, to keep your logs clean and relevant.
-- **Admin Dashboard Integration:** View and manage logs directly from the WordPress admin panel.
+- **Admin Dashboard Integration:** View and manage logs directly from your site where you are :smile:
 ## Installation

 1. Download the plugin and unzip it.